-BDI-II, HADS/SIS, BAIS, FrSBe HD-QoL and PAQ data acquisition - These will be given to the participant to fill out during the study visit and no special examiner training is required.
-The companion version of the FrSBe, BAIS, and HD-QoL will be mailed with detailed written instructions to the companion in due/appropriate time prior to the assessment date.
+BDI-II, HADS/SIS, BAIS and FrSBe data acquisition: BDI-II and HADS/SIS are given to the participant to fill out during the study visit and no special examiner training is required.
+All other questionnaires and companion versions are mailed with detailed written instructions in due/appropriate time prior to the assessment date.
 Instructions will emphasize the need to complete the questionnaire without outside help.
 A phone number will be provided if an individual has a question.
 A reminder phone call will be made the day prior to the appointment.
-If the companion fails to return the completed forms on or before the assessment date, an additional copy will be provided.
+If the participant fails to return the completed forms on or before the assessment date the forms will be completed during the assessment day If the companion fails to return the completed forms on or before the assessment date, an additional copy will be provided.
 Completed rating forms will be forwarded to Manchester for final scoring and quality control.Translation of all questionnaires will be undertaken according to the standard procedures employed in Track-HD.